Ochiengsteven/waste2wealth-YEShackathon/README.md

 # 📖 Waste2Wealth - Turning Trash to Cash <a name="about-project"></a>

-**Waste2Wealth** is a web application designed to address the growing issue of plastic waste while providing an innovative solution to incentivize households to participate in waste collection.
-The app aims to empower communities to actively contribute to a cleaner environment and sustainable waste management.
+**Waste2Wealth** is a web application designed to address the growing issue of plastic waste and sustainable energy while providing an innovative solution to incentivize households to participate in waste collection.
+The collected plastic are used to make fuel briquettes and toilet structures.
+The app aims to empower communities to actively contribute to a cleaner energy, environment and sustainable waste management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>